Kumyks: Dissolution of Shamkhalate and the Kumyk Okrug

-1916 revolt, Russian Revolution, Soviet and Modern times
+1916 revolt, Russian Revolution, Soviet and modern times

 In mid-July 1916 (late July 1916 N.S.), Kumyk rebels rose up against Russian authorities in Aksay.
 The cause of the uprising laid in the Kumyk's unwillingness to be conscripted into the Russian Imperial Army.
 The uprising ended on 24 July (6 August N.S.), when the draft was cancelled.

 During the establishment of the Soviet Union, Kumyk political elite were an active part in the creation of the Mountainous Republic of the Northern Caucasus.
 Haydar Bammate was the Minister of Foreign Affairs and one of the ideologists of the state, Prince Rashitkhan Kaplan was the Minister of Internal Affairs, one of the major military leaders was prince Nuh-bek Tarkovskiy, and Zubair Temirhanov was the speaker of the Alliance Council ("Mejlis" - Senate) of the Republic.

-In 1926 the Soviet Population Census stated that there were 94 549 Kumyks in the Russian empire, indicating demographic crisis, compared to the 1891 data.
+In 1926 the Soviet Population Census stated that there were 94 549 Kumyks in the Russian Empire, indicating demographic crisis, compared to the 1891 data.

 Demographics

-In 1795 Russian Empire's estimates give a number of 100 thousand people in the lands of Shamkhal (including other than Kumyks).
+In 1795, the Russian Empire's estimates give a number of 100 thousand people in the lands of Shamkhal (including other than Kumyks).

-In 1833 rough estimations showed around 88 thousand Kumyks within the areas of influence of the Russian Empire.
+In 1833, rough estimations showed around 88 thousand Kumyks within the areas of influence of the Russian Empire.
 In 1866, after the end of the Caucasian War, some estimations showed around 78 thousand.
 In 1886, 1891 and 1897 accordingly — 88, 108, 83 thousand, in 1916 — 98 thousand.

 The Soviet census of 1926 showed 88 thousand.
 Thus, there are no indications of any growth almost in a century, due to wars, emigration from Russian-conquered territories and disease.

 Due to the continuous resettlement policies by the Russian Empire, then the Soviet government, and continuing today in the modern Republic of Dagestan of the Russian Federation, during the 19th through 21st century the native territories of Kumyks have been dramatically reduced; Kumyks became a minority in their own lands.

 Ethnocide by Soviet Union

 Deportation

 By the decree of Stalin's government, on the 12 of April 1944 the Kumyk population of historical Kumyk capital Tarki and adjacent villages were entirely deported to the Central Asian SSRs (Chechens, Karachays, Balkars and Crimean Tatars also were deported).
 The reason was stated as "freeing the area for the agricultural needs" of mountain peoples being resettled in the region.
 The deportation, despite the historical record in Russian law, is still not acknowledged by the Russian government.
-As a result of this event, the local population lost for years their ancient capital of Tarki, which led to the permanent destruction of the most of the Kumyk cultural heritage.
+As a result of this event, the local population lost for years their ancient capital of Tarki, which led to the permanent destruction of most of the Kumyk cultural heritage.

-Reasoning for Ethnocide
+Reasoning for ethnocide

 As UNPO describes the membership of Kumyks as follows: